-Stakeholder's feedback is collected and analyses and information reported to the Management Team.
+Student feedback is collected and analyses and information reported to the Management Team.
 Feedback forms are analysed monthly and yearly and reported to the Chairman as part of the monthly reporting structure.
 This feedback is reported back to trainers and assessors as part of the continuous improvement process monthly and used in the annual performance review for all Careers Training Centre trainers and assessors.

-- All stakeholders feedback is ongoing and consistent - Student career pathways are documented in the Student Handbook
+- Feedback is ongoing and consistent and all stakeholders students are encouraged to give feedback - Student career pathways are documented in the Student Handbook